IBakare/IBakare/README.md

   <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px"/>
 </h1>
 💞️ My name is Ife

-I am a Data Analyst.
+🎓 I have a Bachelors in Statistics, and Masters in Data Science I am a Data Analyst.
 - :💪🏽: At present, I leverage a range of technical tools and platforms, including Python, SQL, Excel, and various Business Intelligence (BI) applications like Power BI and Tableau, to perform my data analyst duties.
-With proficiency in these tools, I can efficiently extract, clean, and analyze complex data sets, create visualizations, and develop insightful reports to aid organizations in making data-driven decisions..
+- With proficiency in these tools, I can efficiently extract, clean, and analyze complex data sets, create visualizations, and develop insightful reports to aid organizations in making data-driven decisions..

 - :zap: In my free time, I take lessons of LinkedIn and read tech articles.